wadday/laravel-modules-inertia/README.md

 Link module will be runs after running `php artisan wue:make-cmodule` but if you decide to use laravel-modules `php artisan module:make` command than you would also need to link command. so that during npm build it can be compiled.

 ### Note
-when deleting module the created symbolic link may exist, so manual action may require.
+When deleting module the created symbolic link may exist, so manual action may require.

+Take a look on config/modules.php.
+I have made few changes.